qulib/qul-primove/README.md

-# QUL PrimoVE skin
+# QUL Primo VE skin
-This is the front end for QUL's PrimoVE front end (to be launched Dec.10, 2019)
+This is the front end for QUL's Primo VE front end (to be launched Dec.10, 2019)

 # First step
 1. You'll need to create a zip file of the directory with the same name (01OCUL_QU:QU_DEFAULT.zip).
 Make sure there are no extra files (e.g. .DS_Store) as these will cause an error during upload.